East Ogan Komering Ulu Regency: Administrative districts

+Note: (a) comprising 7 kelurahan and 9 desa.

 Economy

 The regency is one of the major rice producing areas of South Sumatra, mainly concentrated in the Belitang District, Buay Madang District, Cempaka District and Martapura Districts with a large-scale irrigation scheme covering some 120,000 hectares.
 Other crops include rubber, coffee, black pepper, coconut, palm oil and fruits such as orange, durian, duku, rambutan and banana.

 Notable people

 Former Constitutional Court judge Ahmad Natabaya was born in the regency in the village of Cempaka.